-How It Works
+How A DEXA Scan Works

 The machine works by sending low energy X-rays through the bones.
 They come from two sources so that the doctor can view denser bones more accurately.
 The rays are measured by a device called a detector.
 This information is calculated by a computer that figures out the density of the bones.
 A low score means that the bone density is weak and some mass has been lost.
-Bones that lose density are more likely to break or facture.
+Bones that lose density are more likely to break or fracture.
 Rays used in the test are high and low.

 What Happens During the Test?

-Before the test you can eat normally but should not take any calcium supplement that day or 24 hour before the exam.
-Don’t wear clothing with metal zippers and remove keys and jewelry before the scan.
+The scan takes about 10 to 20 minutes.
+It is safe and there is no pain involved.
+You lie on a table while the doctor passes the machine or scanner over your body.
+Before the test, you can eat normally, but it is recommended that you refrain from taking any calcium supplements within the 24 hour period before the exam Avoid clothing with metal zippers and remove keys and jewelry before the scan.
 You will be asked to remove your clothing and wear a gown.